anwer25/chuckJokes/Plane.md

 ## UI Planing

 1. check number of pages
+3. identifying app components
-2. check what the common component between pages
+3. check what the common component between pages

+## UI styling

+1. add color variables
+2. decide to using SMACSS approach
+3. decide to building using mobile first approach

+## start coding